nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

  - `main.tf`
  - `outputs.tf`

+ Input variables for customizing the AKS cluster and output variables capturing essential information, such as the cluster name, ID, and Kubernetes configuration, were defined in the variables.tf and outputs.tf files, respectively.

+ The following files include necessary Azure resources, including the AKS cluster, node pool, and service principal, were defined in the main.tf file.

-## aks-cluster/variables.tf
+## aks-cluster-module/variables.tf

-The variables.tf allows for proper configuration of the cluster.
+The first part of the variables.tf file include default variables that will be 'overridden' later on in the provisioning process, this ensures proper configuration of the cluster.

 ```yaml